whuhuyongbing/computer-networking/chapter2/README.md

 - The first line of an HTTP request message is called the **request line**; the subsequent lines are called the **header lines**

 - The request line has three fields:
--- the method field: post, get, head, put, delete
+	- the method field: post, get, head, put, delete
--- the URL field
+	- the URL field
--- the HTTP version field
+	- the HTTP version field

+### Response message

 	HTTP/1.1 200 OK
 	Connection: close